David Ono

-David Ono is a Japanese American filmmaker and news anchor for KABC-TV Channel 7 in Los Angeles, California.
-He is the co-anchor for ABC7 Eyewitness News at 4 and 6 p.m. with Ellen Leyva.
+David Ono (February 5, 1963) is a Japanese American filmmaker and news anchor for KABC-TV Channel 7 in Los Angeles, California.
+He is the co-anchor for ABC7 Eyewitness News at 4 and 6 p.m. with Jovana Lara.
 He also fills in for co-anchor Marc Brown at 5 and 11 P.M.

 Early life

 Born David Johnston in Japan to a Japanese mother and a Caucasian father, Ono moved to the United States with his family at age one.
 Raised in San Antonio, Texas, he attended the University of North Texas.

 Ono stated that he had little contact with his Asian roots as his mother died young and he was raised in a community that was either Caucasian or Latino.
 Since moving to California he has embraced his biracial heritage and became involved in the Asian American Journalists Association.
 He adopted the last name Ono, his mother's maiden name, professionally during the early 1990s.